dimitrismokkas/Web-Dev-For-Beginners-Lessons-Greek-translation/README.md

-# Web-Dev-For-Beginners greek translation
+# Web-Dev-For-Beginners Greek translation
-Lessons from Web-Dev-For-Beginners(https://github.com/microsoft/Web-Dev-For-Beginners) translated to *greek*.
+Web-Dev-For-Beginners(https://github.com/microsoft/Web-Dev-For-Beginners) is a repo in GitHub, created by *Microsoft*, which covers the basics about Web Development and it does that via Lessons and assignments.